“After you.”

 After you.

 This is a polite phrase that you say to tell someone that they can go before you.
-Use it when you're holding a door open for someone, or when you're in a line for something and want to let someone go before you.
+Use it when you're holding a door open for someone, or when you're in a line for something and want to let another person go before you.